cloudfoundry/cf-mysql-release/README.md

 1. Login to Cloud Foundry as an admin user
 2. Run the following command to register the MySQL broker

+    ```
-    $ gcf create-service-broker cf-mysql BROKER_USERNAME BROKER_PASSWORD URL
+    $ gcf create-service-broker p-mysql BROKER_USERNAME BROKER_PASSWORD URL
+    ```

     - BROKER_USERNAME and BROKER_PASSWORD are the values you gave for `auth_username` and `auth_password` in the deployment manifest.
     - URL specifies where the Cloud Controller will access the MySQL broker.
-If DNS is not configured for the MySQL broker, specify a URL with an IP address such as `http://10.10.34.0`
+If DNS is not configured for the MySQL broker, specify a URL using the IP address such as `http://10.10.34.0`.
+You can discover the broker IP address with the BOSH command, `bosh vms`.

 ### Make MySQL Service Plan Public